When is a debt written off in Australia?

 With the only exception being the Northern Territory where the statute of limitations is 3 years, all other states in Australia are subject to a 6-year statute of limitations rule for a simple contract debt.

 Equally important to understanding your state or territory statute of limitations, is that it is not the deadline for recovering the debt, but the deadline for filing a relevant claim within the courts.

-If you have received a judgement from the courts in your favor to recover the debt, this judgement may influence the statute of limitations through most of Australia to a 12 year statute of limitations.
-For debts in Victoria and South Australia if there is a court judgement the statute of limitations is then 15 years.
+If you have received a judgement from the courts in your favour to recover the debt, this judgement may influence the statute of limitations through most of Australia to a 12 year statute of limitations.

 What does a statute-barred debt mean?